 Promoting individual movie actors was a stroke of marketing genius.
 Laemmle essentially invented the movie star.
-He understood that that’s what the public was paying for.
-He sold personalities, and image to make up for his lack of theaters.
+He understood what the public was paying for, so he sold personalities, and image to make up for his lack of theaters.

 By 1928 all the marketing had paid off, and Universal - and a stable of movie stars, was well established.

 1928 - the same year Universal's stable of stars was gaining traction - Erich Maria Remarque published a semi-autobiographical novel in German called "Van Het Westelijk Front Geen Nieuws"– (In The West Nothing New) an anti-war story – about the horrors of trench warfare.

 It’s said that - immediately upon reading the book - Laemmle traveled to his native Germany to personally acquire the rights.

 A FILM OF FIRSTS

 All Quiet On The Western Front became a film of firsts, it was the first Universal film to win Best Picture, and the first film ever to win Best Picture and Best Director.